Faithlife/styled-ui/packages/quill-editor/README.md

 ### Props

 #### QuillEditor

-`ref`: The React reference includes several imperative commands:

--   `insertText(text, start, end, source)` - Inserts text at the desired location, replacing the content between the start and end indexes. `start` and `end` default to the selection indexes, or to the end of content if no selection is available.
--   `deleteText(start, end, source)` - Deletes text at between the given indexes. `start` and `end` default to the selection indexes, or to the end of content if no selection is available.
--   `getHTML(options)` - Returns the html representation of the editor contents.
--   `getEditor()` - Returns a reference to the quill editor api.

 `editorId` - `string`: `editorId` must match the `editorId` of an available toolbar. `editorId` pairs must be unique.